Chapter 28 : Chapter Twenty-Eight - Severus

 It had been well over ten years, after all.
 Not to mention that I had never been able to discern anything different about myself after that night.
 If there had been some trace of residual Dark magic on me, then surely Professor Dumbledore would have mentioned it, or it would have come up in my yearly physical with Madam Pomfrey …

-Since Avrille had started breakfast before me, she finished quickly and left the hall with Lavinia without sparing me even the most passing of glances.
-I finished my meal as hurriedly as I dared then forced myself to walk calmly from the hall.
-As soon as I was alone in the stone corridors, however, I quickly picked up my pace to try and see where Avrille had gone.
+Since Avrille had started breakfast before me, she soon finished and left the Hall with Lavinia, without sparing me even the most passing of glances.
+I finished my meal as hurriedly as I dared then made myself to walk calmly from the Hall.
+As soon as I was alone in the stone corridors, however, I picked up my pace to try and see where Avrille had gone.
 It was my hope that she had parted with Lavinia and returned to her rooms—I knew how much she hated getting up early—so it was there I tried first.
 I would have never dared to at any other time, but since it was now the spring break and all of the students remaining were either at breakfast or still in bed, I assumed no one would be around to notice that I happened to be walking in the direction of Avrille’s quarters.

 As it was I saw no one at all except Peeves, who was floating near the stairs and sticking used chewing gum on every other step.
 He flashed me an obsequious, nervous smirk as I passed, as though I really cared what he was doing, and probably happily resumed his mischief-making once I turned the corner.